Fauna on Lake Toba

 Pictured below are family members of the Batak fish, which are also found only in the waters of Lake Toba.
 Their other name is jurung-jurung, commonly used in Batak procession as a symbol of fertility.

 Sumatran orangutans (Pongo abelii) are the unique species of orangutans that live in the rainforest of Sumatra, about 160 kilometers (100 mi) north of Lake Toba.
 Pongo abelii is one of three species of orangutans in Indonesia, i.e., in addition to Bornean orangutans and Tapanuli orangutans.
 A survey published in March 2016 estimated that 14,613 Sumatran orangutans lived in the wild.
 The species is however endangered due to the reforestation activities by palm oil and other companies.
 Visit Bukit Lawang to see them in their sanctuary and wildlife.

 Tapanuli orangutans (Pongo tapanuliensis) are a brand-new species identified by scientists only in October 2017.
 They have a unique form of skulls, tail, and overall look.
 Pongo tapanuliensis had been considered the family members of Sumatran orangutans before the discovery.
-Approximately 800 of them live in the forest of Tapanuli, about 50 kilometers (30 mi) south of Lake Toba.
-There is no sanctuary to visit if you want to see them in the wild life at the moment.
+Currently, about 800 of them live in the forest of Tapanuli, about 50 kilometers (30 mi) south of Lake Toba.
+There is no sanctuary to visit so you cannot see them in the wild life at the moment.

 Zooplankton: Cyclops, Cladocera